alexanderpickston/library_quantumInformation/README.txt

-this is the README for quantuminformation containing quantuminformation.nb
+this is the README for quantumInformation